avwo/whistle/README.md

 			pattern file://E:\test\dirOrFile # or pattern E:\test\dirOrFile

 	For more details, please visit [operation value](https://avwo.github.io/whistle/data.html)
-3. The order of **pattern** and **operatorURI** can be exchanged in most situations while the combination mode is supported.
-For more details about this, please visit [configuration mode](https://avwo.github.io/whistle/mode.html)
+3. The order of **pattern** and **operatorURI** can be exchanged in most situations while the combination mode is also supported.
+For more details ,please visit [configuration mode](https://avwo.github.io/whistle/mode.html)

 # Install and start

 #### install Node
 The latest `LTS` version of Node.js is recommended to install.

-Only if none or low version of Node.js is installed, you need install the latest version of Node.js as following instructions：
+If none or low version of Node.js is installed, you need install the latest version of Node.js as following instructions：

 1. **For Windows**: please visit [https://nodejs.org/](https://nodejs.org/) to download the latest `LTS` version of Node.js. and then, install it using the default option.
-2. **For Mac**: the same as for Windows.
+2. **For Mac**: the same as Windows.
-3. **For Linux**: install with source code is recommended.
-In this way, you don't need to configure the `path`.
-If failed to install with source code, you can also use the binary version of Node.js directly.
+3. **For Linux**: using source code to install is recommended, because in this way, you don't need to configure the `path`.
+If you fail to install with source code, you can also use the binary version of Node.js directly.

 	- **with source package**： visit [Official website of Node](https://nodejs.org/en/download/) to download the latest version of *Source Code**(or using `wget` in shell), unzip(`tar -xzvf node-xxx.tar.gz`), switch to the root directory(`cd node-xxx`), execute `./configure`, `./make` and `./make install` in order。
 	- **using binary version**：visit [Official website of Node](https://nodejs.org/en/download/) to download the latest **Linux Binaries**(or using command `wget` to download), unzip(`tar -xzvf node-xxx.tar.gz`), add the absolute path of bin directory to system `PATH` after extracting。